Government Post-Graduate College, Sambhal: History

-The college was established in 2005 by the government of Uttar Pradesh with the great effort of Ram Gopal Yadav, then The member of parliament from Sambhal (Lok Sabha constituency).
-Social worker Parvez Khan Donated His 2.597 Hactair Land to the college.
-In July 2005, Arts and Commerce classes were started.
-In 2008, the construction of building of college was completed and science classes also started.
-In 2014, post graduation classes of Commerce and Arts (Hindi, Sociology, Political Science & Economics) were also started.
+The college was established in 2005 by the government of Uttar Pradesh with the great effort of Ram Gopal Yadav, then the member of parliament from Sambhal (Lok Sabha constituency).
+Social worker Parvez Khan donated his 2.597-hectare land to the college.
+In July 2005, arts and commerce classes were started.
+In 2008, the construction of the college building was completed, and science classes also started.
+In 2014, post-graduation classes of Commerce and Arts (Hindi, Sociology, Political Science & Economics) were also started.

 Campus

 The campus is approximately 6.6 acre.
 It also has a seminar room.
 The college maintains a playground and a sports complex.
-Basketball, cricket, and table tennis are organised under the supervision of the Director of Physical Education.
+Basketball, Cricket, and table tennis are organized under the supervision of the director of physical education.
 The college has well equipped physics, chemistry and Biology laboratories, and NSS rooms.